-The Association has maintained reinsurance agreements for the years ended June 30, 2018 and 2017.
+The Association has maintained reinsurance agreements for the years ended June 30, 2019 and 2018.
 Effective July 1, 2012, the Association entered into reinsurance agreements with two carriers, Safety National Casualty Corporation (Safety National) and NLC Mutual Insurance Company (NLC), with each carrier taking a layer of reinsurance.
-As of June 30, 2018 and 2017, the specific limit of indemnity was unlimited per occurrence in excess of \$850,000, subject to a \$2,000,000 per occurrence sublimit for employers' liability for the members.
+As of June 30, 2019 and 2018, the specific limit of indemnity was unlimited per occurrence in excess of \$850,000, subject to a \$2,000,000 per occurrence sublimit for employers' liability for the members.
 NLC covers the first \$650,000 in excess of \$850,000 with Safety National taking the remaining risk per occurrence.
 As of July 1, 2006, the Association entered into a reinsurance agreement with Safety National Casualty Corporation with a specific limit of indemnity unlimited per occurrence in excess of \$750,000, subject to a \$2,000,000 per occurrence sublimit for employers' liability.
 Prior to July 1, 2006, the Association retained a reinsurance agreement with NLC.
 As of June 30, 2006, the specific limit of indemnity was unlimited per occurrence in excess of \$500,000, subject to a \$4,500,000 per occurrence sublimit for employers' liability for the Standard Group.

-At June 30, 2018 and 2017, the Association had a recoverable from reinsurer on paid and unpaid claims amounting to \$3,684,925 and \$2,560,822, respectively.
+At June 30, 2019 and 2018, the Association had a recoverable from reinsurer on paid and unpaid claims amounting to \$3,880,976 and \$3,684,925, respectively.

 The accompanying financial statements reflect the Association's changes in net position net of related reinsurance.
 To the extent that any reinsuring companies are unable to meet their obligations under the reinsurance agreements, the Association would remain liable to the insured.
 The Association attempts to mitigate reinsurance risk by checking the creditworthiness and rating of the reinsurers, if available.
-Also, during the years ended 2018 and 2017, IMWCA used a layered approach to reinsurance using two reinsurers to each take separate layers of the specific limits.
+Also, during the years ended 2019 and 2018, the Association used a layered approach to reinsurance using two reinsurers to each take separate layers of the specific limits.

 Under prior year reinsurance agreements with NLC, there was a requirement that a certain level of capital contributions be maintained based upon the amount of premiums written by the Association.
 NLC credits the Association's capital contribution with an allocation of NLC's statutory earnings (loss) included in investment income.
 These contributions are reflected in other assets in the accompanying statements of net position.
 The Association has elected to maintain the capital contribution with NLC whether or not there is a reinsurance agreement.
-For 2018 and 2017, investment gain from NLC was \$256,771 and \$273,146, respectively and has been included as a component of interest income (see note 2).
+For 2019 and 2018, investment gain from NLC was \$228,609 and \$256,771, respectively and has been included as a component of interest income (see note 2).